Caltech-IPAC/rapid/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Caltech-IPAC-RAPID's Data Reduction Pipeline Documentation
+RAPID Image-Difference Pipeline Documentation
 ==============================================

 Welcome!
-This is the documentation for the RAPID Data Reduction Pipeline, under development at IPAC/Caltech.
+This is the documentation for the RAPID Image-Difference Pipeline, under development at IPAC/Caltech.